Senri Oe: 1985–2007: Greater pop music career success

-2008-2012: Career shift to jazz
+2008–2012: Career shift to jazz

 On December 22, 2007, Oe announced that he would study jazz music in The New School for Jazz and moved to Manhattan on January 10, 2008, with his then puppy, a dachshund named Peace.

-Since Oe was only fifteen years old, he was intent on learning jazz music theory at school.
-Due to his pop singer-songwriter career unexpectedly taking off, he chose to pause his jazz aspirations later in life.
+Oe had been studying jazz music theory since the age of fifteen, at school, but due to his pop singer-songwriter career unexpectedly taking off, he had chosen to pause his jazz aspirations and to pursue them later in life.

-2012-Present: Beginning of jazz pianist career
+2012–present: Beginning of jazz pianist career

 After graduating from The New School for Jazz, Oe launched his jazz record label in 2012.
 It was called "Peace Never Die" Records, abbreviated to PND Records.
 His dog, Peace, also appeared in PND's logo.
 Peace has received a certificate which allows her to officially qualify as an emotional support dog for Oe.

 Oe's jazz debut album was Boys Mature Slow.
 Following conversations with former Tokyo Jazz Festival producer, Atsuko Yashima, Oe concluded that his second album's style could expand to include for a jazz 'big band' ensemble.
 He then composed eleven pieces for his next album, Spooky Hotel, which was released in 2013.Following Spooky Hotel, Oe's big band performed in the Tokyo Jazz Festival at Tokyo Forum A Hall.
 Oe's working towards composing for a drum-less trio was entitled Collective Scribble; Oe remarked that, saxophone and piano combined with upright bass, "like a drawing scribble."

 At the same time, Oe was creating his fourth jazz vocal album, Answer July, with Sheila Jordan, Jon Hendricks, Theo Bleckmann and Lauren Kinhan.
 Answer July was a Grammy-nominated consideration album in the Best Jazz Album in 2017.

 In addition, Oe challenged himself to adopt the concept of combining pop with jazz in his fifth studio jazz album Boys & Girls, released in 2018.
 For Boys & Girls, Oe selected some of his most popular pop songs to reinterpret into jazz compositions (which Oe calls, "Senri Jazz").
 Boys & Girls charted at No. 1 in Japan Billboard's "Jazz and Classical Music Chart".
 Following the release, Oe toured to promote the new album in Amsterdam, Mexico City, and throughout the United States.

 Recently, Oe released his sixth studio jazz album Hmmm in 2019.
 Both the recordings and performances have featured bandmates Ari Hoenig (drums) and Matt Clohesy (upright bass).